MuhammedAkcin/MY-DEVOPS/hands-on/Ansible/ansible-01-using-modules-with-ad-hoc-commands/README.md

 ## Learning Outcomes

-At the end of this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to

 - Explain what Ansible can do
 - Learn basic Ad-hoc commands